2014 Race for Salem Sound

 The Lecture Series is part of a MET grant awarded to Salem Sound Coastwatch to study the issue of turbidity in Salem Harbor over the next two and a half years.
 Turbidity, which is cloudiness in the water column, affects the ability of the water to sustain marine life.

 Dr. Brad Hubeny of Salem State University's Geological Science Department is the principal investigator along with Barbara Warren, Salem Sound Coastwatch Executive Director.

 Outstanding Past Events from 2013

 There is no doubt that climate change is a complex subject and is challenging us in ways we've never seen before.
-Based on what scientists understand, the changes we are seeing today are far more rapid than anything that has occurred in our planet's history.
-Join us for "Climate Change in New England" - a 5-part lecture series concluded our programming for 2013.
+This 5-part lecture series concluded our programming for 2013.
 We will continue bringing experts to share with us how climate change is affecting our New England region, what is being done about it, and how you can help.
 Please stay involved.
 Videos of each presentation were filmed by Salem Access TV and are available for streaming.

 2013 - Race for Salem Sound

 Celebrated our coastal treasures, clean ocean water and healthy activities.

 8th Swim & Fin - Open Water Champion Races

 4th Coastal 5K - Run for the Beach!